 - Skin Lesions

-Procedures performed by doctors at The Medical Clinic will be charged a cost recovery fee of $55.00 for non-pension/concession card holders and $40.00 for pension/concession card holders and children under 16.
+Procedures performed by GPs will be charged a cost recovery fee of $55.00 for non-pension/concession card holders and $40.00 for pension/concession card holders and children under 16.

 Dressings for non-procedures will be charged at $20.00.